Chad Wheeler: New York Giants

 Wheeler was not drafted out of college due to injuries and off-the-field issues.
 On April 30, 2017, the New York Giants signed Wheeler as an undrafted free agent.
 He received a three-year, $1.68 million contract that includes $30,000 guaranteed and a signing bonus of $20,000.
 As one of the top undrafted free agents, Wheeler received multiple offers and opted to sign with New York, who gave him one of the largest contracts among undrafted free agents.

 He competed with Adam Bisnowaty and Michael Bowie throughout training camp for the job as the backup offensive tackle.
 Head coach Ben McAdoo named Wheeler the backup left tackle, behind Ereck Flowers, to begin the regular season.

-On October 1, 2017, Wheeler made his regular season debut in the Giants' 23-25 loss to the Tampa Bay Buccaneers.
+On October 1, 2017, Wheeler made his regular season debut in the Giants' 25–23 loss to the Tampa Bay Buccaneers.
 He earned his first career start against the Kansas City Chiefs in relief of injured Justin Pugh, and backup Bobby Hart.

 Wheeler entered the 2018 season as a backup tackle behind left tackle Nate Solder and right tackle Ereck Flowers.
 In Week 3, Wheeler was named the starting right tackle after struggles from Ereck Flowers, and remained there the rest of the season.

 Wheeler was waived/injured by the Giants during final roster cuts on August 31, 2019, and reverted to the team's injured reserve list the next day.
 He was waived from injured reserve with an injury settlement on September 9.

 Seattle Seahawks

-On October 15, 2019, Wheeler was signed to the Seattle Seahawks practice squad.
+On October 15, 2019, Wheeler was signed to the practice squad of the Seattle Seahawks.
 He was promoted to the active roster on January 8, 2020.

 On September 5, 2020, Wheeler was waived by the Seahawks and signed to the practice squad the next day.
 He was elevated to the active roster on September 12 and December 5 for the team's weeks 1 and 13 games against the Atlanta Falcons and New York Giants, and reverted to the practice squad after each game.
 He was promoted to the active roster on December 12.
 He was waived on January 27, 2021, after a domestic violence arrest.